jonmmar/maram-cc-site/_chapters/chapter1.md

 ---
 layout: default
 title: The Question That Won’t Stay Quiet
-description: What makes something real enough to matter?
-The book begins here.
+description: Chapter 1 of Mysticism Demystified.
+What makes something real enough to matter?
+Explore the structural roots of coherence, persistence, and the quiet origin of physicality.
 image: https://maram.cc/assets/images/default-preview.jpg
 date: 2024-11-01
 last_modified_at: 2025-05-21
 ---

 # 🧭 The Question That Won’t Stay Quiet